jdersch/PERQemu/PERQemu/Readme-source.txt

     http://bitsavers.trailing-edge.com/pdf/perq/PERQ_CPU_Tech_Ref.pdf
     http://bitsavers.trailing-edge.com/pdf/perq/pos_G5/PERQ_uProgRefMan_Mar84.pdf

+    [Note: Bitsavers links may change; Appendix B in UserGuide.pdf will provide a more comprehensive bibliography and links to a "permanent" repository of documentation.]

 The former describes the hardware in intimate detail (and was written by a supergenius PERQ fanatic madman), and the latter describes the microcode in